ofallonlabs/saeedmirshekari/_src/blog/how-to-choose-the-best-data-scientist-candidates-for-your-team.md

 ---
 layout: blog_base.njk
-title: How To Choose The Best Data Scientist Candidates for Your Team?
+title: How To Choose The Best Data Scientist Candidates for Your Team
 description: You’ve got a new home project to do this summer and you need to hire; would you hire a handyman or a contractor?
 How does this relate to hiring the best candidate for your Data Science team?
 In this post you will learn about the Vertical/Horizontal Ladder metaphor which can help you make better decisions when it comes to hiring for the Data Science roles in your team.
-meta_title: NA
+meta_title: How To Choose The Best Data Scientist Candidates for Your Team
-meta_description: NA
+meta_description: You’ve got a new home project to do this summer and you need to hire; would you hire a handyman or a contractor?
+How does this relate to hiring the best candidate for your Data Science team?
+In this post you will learn about the Vertical/Horizontal Ladder metaphor which can help you make better decisions when it comes to hiring for the Data Science roles in your team.
 author: Saeed Mirshekari
 date: 2022-09-13T14:25:54.740Z
 tags: